isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 ## <a name="administrator-roles"></a>Ruoli di amministratore

-Office 365 Enterprise e utilizza un modello di controllo dell'accesso basato su ruoli: le autorizzazioni e le funzionalità sono definite dai ruoli di gestione.
-La persona che si iscrive a Office 365 per la propria organizzazione diventa automaticamente un amministratore globale, o di livello superiore.
-Ci sono cinque ruoli di amministratore: amministratore globale, amministratore fatturazione, amministratore password, amministratore del servizio e amministratore di gestione utenti.
-Per ulteriori informazioni sui ruoli amministratore in Office 365 Enterprise, inclusa la modalità di registrazione per l'amministrazione di Exchange Online, SharePoint Online e Skype for Business online, vedere [Assegnazione di ruoli di amministratore](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj878348(v=ws.11)).
-Se si utilizza Office 365 gestito da 21Vianet in Cina, vedere [Assegnazione di ruoli di amministratore in Office 365 per le aziende](https://docs.microsoft.com/office365/admin/add-users/assign-admin-roles)
+Office 365 Enterprise follows a role-based access control (RBAC) model: permissions and capabilities are defined by management roles.
+The person who signs up for Office 365 for his or her organization automatically becomes a global administrator, or top-level administrator.
+There are five administrator roles: global administrator, billing administrator, password administrator, service administrator, and user management administrator.
+For more information about administrator roles in Office 365 Enterprise, including how they apply to Exchange Online, SharePoint Online, and Skype for Business Online administration, see [Assigning administrator roles](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj878348(v=ws.11)).
+If you are using Office 365 operated by 21Vianet in China, see [Assign admin roles in Office 365 for business](https://docs.microsoft.com/office365/admin/add-users/assign-admin-roles).

 ## <a name="delegated-administration-and-support-for-partners"></a>Amministrazione delegata e supporto per i partner